 #2

-Best for: Beginners ready to learn floral carving and decorative stamping
+Best for: Beginners who want to learn carving and stamping on the correct leather type

 Pros